-- Yes, in most cases.
-For a few infrastructures, you have to be in the right country (e.g. UseGalaxy.no must be used in Norway), but any that are listed in the "use Galaxy" tab, then you can use those from any place in the world.
+Yes, in most cases.
+For a few infrastructures, you have to be in the right country (e.g., UseGalaxy.no must be used in Norway).
+But you can use any listed in the "Use Galaxy" tab from any place in the world.

 11. Is there terminal access through Galaxy?

-- Terminal access to your Galaxy virtual machine is not through the Galaxy GUI, to use the command line terminal, you should go back to the Terra workspace.
-If you click on the terminal icon (as described here) in the workspace from which you’ve launched your Galaxy instance, this will be a terminal for that Galaxy instance.
+Terminal access to your Galaxy virtual machine (VM) is not through the Galaxy GUI.
+To use the command line terminal, go back to the Terra workspace.
+Clicking on the terminal icon (as described here) in the workspace from which you’ve launched your Galaxy instance will surface a terminal for that Galaxy instance.

-12. What if a tool I need is not part of the list of preinstalled tools that are available when I create my Galaxy instance?
+12. What if a tool I need isn't in the preinstalled tools available when I create my Galaxy instance?

-13. Is there any place where I can send tools that I've wrapped for Galaxy to be reviewed?
+13. Where can I send tools that I've wrapped for Galaxy to be reviewed?

-14. Is there any advantage between Docker and Conda with respect to wrapping tools for Galaxy?
+14. Is there any advantage between using Docker or Conda when wrapping tools for Galaxy?

-- The performance tends to be pretty similar from the perspective of Galaxy.
+The performance tends to be similar from the perspective of Galaxy.

 15. If my tool is already in IUC, what is the next step to get it onto a public server like UseGalaxy?

-16. How difficult is it publish in the ToolShed and to make dependencies available if they are not already available in Conda?
+16. How difficult is it publish in the ToolShed and/or make dependencies available if they are not already available in Conda?